fastlane/fastlane/README.md

 To let the computer create the screenshots for you, checkout [this section of the README](#automatically-create-screenshots).

+If you want to have the screenshots inside a device frame, with a background and a fancy label on top, you can use [Sketch to App Store](http://sketchtoappstore.com/).

 #### Upload a new ipa file with a changelog to the App Store
 This will submit a new update to Apple
 ```ruby